 While MetAids designs are typically very simple and use low cost components, evolution has occurred and will continue to occur to improve the performance of the systems.
 As previously noted, many of the investments for improvement are for the sensor qualities and not always on the telemetry link portion of the system.
-However, the increasing requirement for additional frequency assignments in a given area to support both synoptic and non-synoptic operations has started to require improvements in the RF characteristics as well.
+However, the increasing requirement for additional frequency assignments in a given area to support both synoptic and non-synoptic operations has demonstrated improvements in the RF characteristics as well.

-In addition, implementation of GPS on radiosondes for purposes of measuring winds is leading to significant improvements in the spectrum efficiency of NAVAID/GPS radiosondes.
-In most countries, it also allows a significant improvement in the accuracy of upper wind measurements.
-GPS windfinding requires that a significant amount of GPS-related data be transmitted from the device to the ground, increasing the data rate requirements, and as a result, expanding the transmitter bandwidth and increasing battery consumption compared to non-NAVAID/GPS radiosondes.
-Processing the full GPS solution on the device may not be feasible since differential correction must be applied to eliminate errors caused by propagation conditions and other factors.
-This differential correction can only be applied at the receiving station.
+In addition, implementation of GNSS on radiosondes for purposes of measuring winds has already led to significant improvements in the spectrum efficiency of NAVAID/GNSS radiosondes.
+In most countries, it also allows a significant improvement in the accuracy of upper wind and height measurements.
+The availability of small low-cost GNSS receivers now allows that the GNSS signal is completely processed onboard the MetAids and that only wind and position data are transmitted.
+There is currently no more need for many applications to transmit “differential” GNSS data to recover the quality of the GNSS data; and this reduces the amount of data that need to be transmitted.

-Bibliography

-WMO Guide to meteorological instruments and methods of observation, No. 8.

 CHAPTER 4 METEOROLOGICAL RADARS